-The appropriate remediation strategy for the residential building might involve work to the building as a whole, rather than to each individual unit.
-Furthermore, the remediation strategy for the residential land damage might be an overall solution affecting all of the residential land associated with the units.
+The appropriate remedial solution for the residential building might involve work to the building as a whole, rather than to each individual unit.
+Furthermore, the remedial solution for the residential land damage might be an overall solution affecting all of the residential land associated with the units.